 Reagan, who was the 6th American president to visit Eldorado, was the third to become an honorary member of the Club.
 On their regular visits to the Club, the Reagan's often greeted the staff as well as the members.

-In the mid-1990s, the attendance and enthusiasm for the Club's tennis events reached "the highest level in years."
-The new $4-million fitness center, new pool and tennis facility provided newly popular workouts including a cardiovascular room, a weight room, pilates and yoga classes and much more.
+By the mid-1990s, the attendance and enthusiasm for the Club's tennis events reached "the highest level in years."
+The new $4-million fitness center, pool and tennis facility provided newly popular workouts including a cardiovascular room, a weight room, yoga classes and more.

 Tom Fazio demolished the course in order to rebuild it completely.
 He changed the configuration of the holes at Eldorado, widened the tee areas, improved the greens (their sizes, bunker designs, and locations), and added extensive water features and landscaping.

 Around the Club's 60th Anniversary, a new casual dining venue opened.
 It was appropriately named IKE'S, after President Dwight D. Eisenhower's casual nickname.
 The venue was 100% paid for by anonymous member donations, highlighting the true spirit of it's Eldorado members.